moorepants/eme171/content/pages/instructor-guide.rst

 Week 1
 ------

--  [TA] Send out whenisgood poll for lab/OH times, due date Friday.
+- [TA] Send out whenisgood.net poll for lab/OH times, due date Friday.
 - [TA] Select three 1 hour lab periods that are at optimal times, report how many students are unlikely to make those times and discuss with Jason.
 Need to book the CAE lab for these.
+This should be announced the day lab 1 is released, if possible.
+- [TA] Review Lab 1 assignment, make any edits/updates.
--  [TA] Prepare Lab 1 assignment on Canvas and post by Friday.
+- [Instructor] Review Lab 1 assignment, make any edits/updates, and post by Friday.

 Week 2
 ------

--  [TA] Setup Canvas groups for each lab team pair by Monday (use for lab assignments).
--  [TA] Make an announcement on Canvas with the selected lab times and update the website to reflect these times.
--  [TA] Post solutions to HW 1 on Tuesday.
+- [TA] Post solutions to HW 1 the day after submission.
 - [TA] Grade homework 1 within a week of submission.
+- [TA] Make an announcement on Canvas with the selected lab times and update the website to reflect these times (early in week as possible).
+- [TA] Review the ODE best practices and prepare to teach it during the lab sessions.
+- [TA] Hold lab sessions.

 Week 3
 ------

--  [TA] Post solutions to HW 2 on Tuesday.
+- [TA] Post solutions to HW 2 the day after submission.
 - [TA] Grade homework 2 within a week of submission.
--  [TA] Post and publish lab 2 to Canvas on Friday.
+- [TA] Setup random Canvas groups (pairs) for each lab team and release when lab 2 is released.
--  [TA] Make sure all the groups all 2-3 person
+- [TA] Review Lab 2 assignment, make any edits/updates.
+- [Instructor] Review Lab 2 assignment, make any edits/updates, and post by Friday.
+- [TA] Review numerical integration materials (teach Euler's method).
+- [TA] Hold lab sessions.

 Week 4
 ------

--  [TA] Create Rubric for lab 1
+- [TA] Post solutions to HW 3 the day after submission.
+- [TA] Grade homework 3 within a week of submission.
+- [TA] Post the lab 1 solution 1 week after the due date (since student can turn this in late).
 - [TA] Grade lab 1 within one week of the submission.
--  [TA] Post solutions to HW3
 - [TA] Grade HW3
+- [TA] Hold lab sessions.

 Week 5
 ------

+- [TA] Post solutions to HW 4 the day after submission.
+- [TA] Grade homework 4 within a week of submission.
 - [TA] Grade lab 2
 - [TA] Grade HW 4
 - [TA] Answer questions for midterm
+- [TA] Review Lab 2 assignment, make any edits/updates.
+- [Instructor] Review Lab 2 assignment, make any edits/updates, and post by Friday.
+- [TA] Hold lab sessions.

 Week 6
 ------

--  [TA] Grade midterm
+- [ALL] Grade midterm
--  [TA] Grade HW 5
+- [TA] Grade lab 1 within one week of the submission.
--  [TA] Post solution to HW 5
--  [TA] Grade lab 2
+- [TA] Hold lab sessions.

 Week 7
 ------

+- [TA] Post solutions to HW 4 the day after submission.
+- [TA] Grade homework 4 within a week of submission.
 - [TA] Polish and pre-release lab 4
 - [TA] Grade HW 6
 - [TA] Review all the HWs for potential cheaters
 - [TA] Midterm reflection points
 - [TA] Post solution to HW 6
+- [TA] Hold lab sessions.

 Week 8
 ------

 - [TA] Grade Lab 3
 - [TA] Solution to Lab 4
 - [TA] Complete cheaters sheet
 - [TA] Post solution to HW 7
+- [TA] Hold lab sessions.

 Week 9
 ------

 - [TA] Grade Lab 4
 - [TA] Grade HW 8
 - [TA] Post solutions to HW 8
 - [TA] Post solutions to Lab 3 and 4
+- [TA] Hold lab sessions.

 Week 10
 -------

 - [TA] Grade Lab 5
 - [TA] Grade HW 9
 - [TA] Post solution to HW 9
 - [TA] Finalize the instructor guide
 - [TA] Hold additional office hour for the final exam
+- [TA] Hold lab sessions.